Loading

 Approved.
 Then they changed the rules.
 The 96-unit complex is grandfathered, but max stories dropped from 4 to 2.5 and lot coverage from 30% to 22.5%.
 This was the last project of its type in Woodbridge.

-Intelligence compiled from 5 news articles, CT General Statute 8-30g, Woodbridge Zoning Regulations §12.3, and comparable CT post-approval code amendment patterns
+Cited research compiled from 5 news articles, CT General Statute 8-30g, Woodbridge Zoning Regulations §12.3, and comparable CT post-approval code amendment patterns

-7 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI runs a full entitlement risk analysis — zoning, approval pathway, community opposition, retroactive amendment risk, and comparable outcomes — fully analyzed.
+RealClear runs a full entitlement risk analysis — zoning, approval pathway, community opposition, retroactive amendment risk, and comparable outcomes — fully analyzed.
 Before any attorney is billed.
 Before any filing fee is paid.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions